Bio2Byte/constava/README.md

 Conformational state model options:
   -m <file.pkl>, --load-model <file.pkl>
                         Load a conformational state model from the given pickled file.
 If not provided, the default model will be used.

 Subsampling options:
   --window <int> [<int> ...]
                         Do inference using a moving reading-frame.
 Each reading frame consists of <int> consecutive samples.
 Multiple values can be provided.
   --window-series <int> [<int> ...]
                         Do inference using a moving reading-frame.
 Each reading frame consists of <int> consecutive samples.
 Return the results for every window rather than the average.
 This can result in very large output files.
 Multiple values can be provided.
   --bootstrap <int> [<int> ...]
                         Do inference using <Int> samples obtained through bootstrapping.
 Multiple values can be provided.
+  --bootstrap-series <int> [<int> ...]
+                        Do inference using <Int> samples obtained through bootstrapping.
+Return the results for every subsample rather than the average.
+This can result in very large output files.
+Multiple values can be provided.
   --bootstrap-samples <int>
                         When bootstrapping, sample <Int> times from the input data.
                         (default: 500)

 Miscellaneous options:
   --degrees             Set this flag, if dihedrals in the input files are in
                         degrees.
-  --precision PRECISION
-                        Sets the number of decimals in the output files.
+  --precision <int>     Sets the number of decimals in the output files.
   --seed <int>          Set random seed for bootstrap sampling -v, --verbose         Set verbosity level of screen output.
 Flag can be given
                         multiple times (up to 2) to gradually increase output to debugging mode.
 ```